SE-317-Fall-23/embedded-systems-testing/README.md

 ### Smart Thermostat Testing

- In this assignment, you'll be working with a thermostat module designed to adjust and manage temperatures within a defined range.
-The provided code includes two key components: the [temperature_controller](src/temperature_controller.c) and the [thermostat](src/thermostat.c).
+In this assignment, you will work with a thermostat module designed to dynamically adjust and manage temperatures within a defined range.
+The provided code includes two essential components: the [temperature_controller](src/temperature_controller.c) and the [thermostat](src/thermostat.c).

-The temperature_controller module enables you to set and retrieve temperature values, providing a foundational functionality for temperature management.
-This module would interact with the thermostat module which introduces more advanced temperature adjustment features.
+## Components Overview:

+### 1. temperature_controller Module
+The `temperature_controller` module provides fundamental functionality for setting and retrieving temperature values.
+Your task is to write comprehensive tests for this module, focusing on:

+- **Setting and Retrieving Values:** Verify that the module accurately sets and retrieves temperature values.

+### 2. thermostat Module
-The thermostat module allows users to dynamically adjust temperatures based on predefined logic.
-By default, a fixed offset of 2 degrees Celsius is applied to the user input.
-Additionally, users have the flexibility to define custom offsets, providing a personalized touch to temperature adjustments.
+The `thermostat` module introduces advanced temperature adjustment features.
+By default, a fixed offset of 2 degrees Celsius is applied to user input.
+Users can also define custom offsets for personalized temperature adjustments.
+Your testing for this module should encompass:

-Your task involves writing tests for these modules to ensure their proper functioning in various scenarios.
-Focus on validating the core features, such as accurate temperature adjustment, adherence to specified temperature ranges, and seamless integration between the temperature_controller and thermostat.

-Consider edge cases, normal use cases, and potential invalid inputs during your testing process.
-The goal is to create a suite of tests that assesses the reliability of these components.
+- **Default Offset Application:** Confirm that the thermostat module correctly applies the default offset of 2 degrees Celsius to user input.
+- **Custom Offset Configuration:** Test the ability of users to define custom offsets and ensure that the thermostat adjusts temperatures accordingly.
+- **Temperature Range Adherence:** Validate that the thermostat maintains temperatures within the specified range.
+- **Integration Testing:** Assure seamless integration between the `temperature_controller` and `thermostat` modules by thoroughly testing the `adjust_temperature` function.

+## Testing Guidelines:

+1. **Edge Cases:**
+   - Test scenarios at the lower and upper bounds of the temperature range.
+   - Assess how the system handles extreme temperatures.

+2. **Normal Use Cases:**
+   - Test typical temperature adjustments within the standard range.
+   - Evaluate responses to common user inputs.

+3. **Invalid Inputs:**
+   - Examine how the system handles unexpected or invalid inputs.
+   - Ensure that error-handling mechanisms are effective.

 ### Setup command
 * Use the codespaces environment to write your code
 * In your Github repo, click Code dropdown, then click Codespaces and click Create codespace on master
-* Run `make test` in the terminal to compile the project.
+* Run `make` in the terminal to compile the project.
 Then run '.\thermostat_test' to run the tests